Reasons to transfer a pension

 Defined contribution pensions are basically tax-efficient savings accounts for retirement.
 The amount you have in your pot depends on how much you’ve paid into the pension, how the investments have performed, and what fees you’ve paid to the pension provider.
 Transferring these pensions is usually relatively straightforward.

 Defined benefit pensions are different.
 They tend to come with a final salary guarantee, which is essentially an agreement to pay you a retirement income based on your earnings and your length of membership in the scheme.
 These schemes can prove lucrative if you’ve been in them a long time, so it might not always make sense to transfer out.
 In fact, if your defined benefit pension pot is worth £30,000 or more you’ll need to take independent financial advice before you transfer.
-At PensionBee we’ll also always send you the full paperwork to review.
+At PensionBee we’ll also always send you the full paperwork to review before you commit to a transfer.

 Is there an exit charge?